Squeaking from the rear suspension

 Reinstall the components

-Next, carefully reinstall all the removed parts and check that the suspension is properly seated.
+Next, carefully reassemble all the parts you removed and check that the suspension is properly aligned.

 When assembling, make sure that all screws are tightened properly and that no parts are loose.